Lillian Gish: Later years

 Gish received a Special Academy Award in 1971 "for superlative artistry and for distinguished contribution to the progress of motion pictures".
 In 1979, she was awarded the Women in film Crystal Award in Los Angeles.
 In 1984, she received an American Film Institute Lifetime Achievement Award, becoming only the second female recipient (preceded by Bette Davis in 1977) and the only recipient who was a major figure in the silent era.
 She has a star on the Hollywood Walk of Fame at 1720 Vine Street.

-Her last film role was appearing in The Whales of August in 1987 at the age of 93, with Vincent Price, Bette Davis, and Ann Sothern, in which Gish and Davis starred as elderly sisters in Maine.
+Her last film role was appearing in The Whales of August in 1987 at the age of 94, with Vincent Price, Bette Davis, and Ann Sothern, in which Gish and Davis starred as elderly sisters in Maine.
 Gish's performance was received glowingly, winning her the National Board of Review Award for Best Actress.
 At the Cannes festival, Gish won a 10-minute standing ovation from the audience.
 Some in the entertainment industry were angry that Gish did not receive an Oscar nomination for her role in The Whales of August.
-Gish was more complacent, only remarking, "Well, now I won't have to go and lose to Cher".
+Gish was philosophical, only remarking, "Well, now I won't have to go and lose to Cher".

-Her final professional appearance was a cameo on the 1988 studio recording of Jerome Kern's Show Boat, starring Frederica von Stade and Jerry Hadley, in which she affectingly spoke the few lines of The Old Lady on the Levee in the final scene.
+Her final professional appearance was a cameo on the 1988 studio recording of Jerome Kern's Show Boat, starring Frederica von Stade and Jerry Hadley, in which she spoke the few lines of The Old Lady on the Levee in the final scene.
 The last words of her long career were: "Good night".

 Honors

 The American Film Institute named Gish 17th among the greatest female stars of classic American cinema.
 In 1955, she was awarded the George Eastman Award, for distinguished contribution to the art of film, at the George Eastman Museum's (then George Eastman House's) inaugural Festival of Film Artists.
 She was awarded an Academy Honorary Award in 1971, and in 1984 she received an AFI Life Achievement Award.
 Gish was also awarded Kennedy Center Honors in 1982.
+She was presented with the Daughters of the American Revolution's Medal of Honor by President General Patricia Walton Shelby.

 In 1979, she introduced The Wind at a screening at the Wiltern Theatre in Los Angeles.
 She was a special guest at the Telluride Film Festival in 1983.